nmagera07/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Express Routers.

 - [ ] What is Express Middleware?

+  Express middleware is used to basically intercept a request and do something to that request before it is completed, eg: validate a user/password

 - [ ] How can a client send data to an API?

+Using HTTP methods such as: GET, POST, PUT, DELETE

 - [ ] What can the API return to help clients know if a request was successful?

+Usually a 200 request, saying the request was completed

 - [ ] What Express feature can we use to partition an application into sub-applications?

+Express Router.

 ## Minimum Viable Product